-Our veterinarians are able to give knowledgeable and practical advice regarding your pet’s nutritional needs.
+Our veterinarians in McKinney are able to give knowledgeable and practical advice regarding your pet’s nutritional needs.
 We also can provide prescription pet food for certain conditions such as obesity or joint pain.

 If you have any questions about your pet’s nutritional needs, the best food for your pet, the amount that your pet should be eating, or any other aspect of veterinary nutrition, please feel encouraged to ask your veterinarian.